PoeBlu/yalda/README.md

 -> File Scanner for detecting if a file is malicious or suspicious.

--> Tool to obtain categorized hashes based on malware types.
+-> Tool to obtain categorized data based on file format.

--> Base tool in any research that requires the most recent malicious data with no false positive.
+-> Base tool in any research that requires categorized information on the given file.

 -> Testing tool to analyze detection ratio of malicious data in a product.